StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 The first phase of the evaluation was based on the Pre-Post approach, as described by _Cooksey and Jonsson_ [-@cooksey-jonsson-pre-post] and _Stratton_ [-@stratton-pre-post].
 We started by creating a repository of candidate questions to help structure the quiz.
 These questions were mainly taken from comprehension quizzes given in the _Quantum Computation_ course at the University of Patras (academic year 2023-24, lecturers: Sgarbas, K. and Kounavis, P.).
 A subset of these questions was then selected and adapted to the content of the game.
 The quiz consists of 3 theoretical questions and 9 questions regarding quantum gates actions.
 Each correct answer awards one point, while each incorrect answer gives zero points.
 The theoretical questions relate to the theory presented to the player via slides.
 The quantum gates related questions ask the player to calculate the new state of a qubit after the gate has been applied to it, or ask the player to select the appropriate gate to perform a quantum calculation.
 The questions are designed to prove that the player has learned to use -some of- the gates introduced in chapter 4 and understands the concept of superposition.

-As suggested by _Cooksey and Jonsson_ [-@cooksey-jonsson-pre-post] and _Stratton_ [-@stratton-pre-post], participants were asked to complete the Pre-test before interacting with the game to get an overview of their previous knowledge.
+As suggested by _Cooksey and Jonsson_ [-@cooksey-jonsson-pre-post] and _Stratton_ [-@stratton-pre-post], participants were asked to complete the Pre Test before interacting with the game to get an overview of their previous knowledge.
 Then, they were asked to complete the tutorial level and then complete the 30 levels of the game and retake the quiz.
 Players were given as much time as they wanted and were asked to record how long it took to complete the game, from the moment they started playing the tutorial level until the moment they completed the last level.
 The time spent on the quiz was not included in this measurement.
 There was no further guidance on how the game works and no external help was provided to solve the levels.
 The _Normalized Gain_ metric was used to measure efficiency, as suggested by _Cooksey and Jonsson_ [-@cooksey-jonsson-pre-post] and _McKagan, Sayre and Madsen_ [-@kagan-normalized-gain].

 ### Evaluation of the Interactive System